dflourusso/firebase-simple-queue/README.md

 }
 ```

-Add a index in database.rules
+Add an index in database.rules

 ```json
 {